 Should you have a family trust?
 The big question answered.

-While the family trust tax and asset protection benefits are obvious, it’s a structure that needs to be adequately understood before you enter into one.
+While the family trust tax and asset protection benefits are obvious, it's a structure that must be adequately understood before entering one.

 To decide if you should create a trust for your family business, ask yourself the following questions: